Data Foundation

 See the translation sprint

-Get the framework we use before we touch pipelines or dbt
+Get the framework we use before we certify a metric or touch dbt

 Need a lower-commitment starting point?

-Get the framework we use before we touch pipelines or dbt
+Get the framework we use before we certify a metric or touch dbt

 Most foundation problems are not just technical debt.
 They are mismatched ownership, weak definitions, and rushed architecture decisions.
-This framework shows how we sort that out before a warehouse migration or dbt rebuild turns into another expensive cleanup project.
+This framework shows how we sort that out before a semantic-layer, warehouse, or dbt rebuild turns into another expensive cleanup project.

 • How we separate tooling problems from trust and governance problems